hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 > This can also be found by going to `CI/CD -> Pipelines` or `CI/CD -> Jobs` page and clicking the `CI Lint` button at the top right.
 {: .callout}

+> ### But what's a linter?
+>
+> From [wikipedia](https://en.wikipedia.org/wiki/Lint_(software)): `lint`, or a linter, is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+The term originates from a Unix utility that examined C language source code.
+{: .callout}

 Lastly, we'll open up a merge request for this branch, since we plan to merge this back into master when we're happy with the first iteration of the CI/CD.

 > ## Work In Progress?